Clarence Ray Allen: Execution

-Purported involvement in other murders
+Purported involvement in other crimes

-While in the Fresno County Jail on June 27, 1981, Allen called a "death penalty" vote for an inmate and directed an attack in which inmates scalded the target inmate with two gallons of hot water, tied him to the cell bars and beat him, shot him with a zip gun (a type of improvised firearm), and threw razor blades and excrement at him.
+While in the Fresno County Jail on June 27, 1981, Allen called a "death penalty" vote for fellow inmate Glenn Bell, accused of child molestation, and directed an attack in which inmates scalded the target inmate with two gallons of hot water, tied him to the cell bars and beat him, shot him with a zip gun (a type of improvised firearm), and threw razor blades and excrement at him; Bell survived with injuries.
+While another inmate, John Plemons, took credit for the assault during Allen's appeal process, correctional officer Delma Graves had identified Allen as the instigating force immediately after the incident.

 1983 Chino Hills murders

-In 1983, Douglas and Peggy Ryen, their 10-year-old daughter and an 11-year-old neighbor were all murdered in an attack in Chino Hills.
-Clarence Allen previously had a disagreement with the family over a horse he had purchased from them.
+In June 1983, Douglas and Peggy Ryen, their 10-year-old daughter Jessica, and an 11-year-old neighbor, Christopher Hughes, were all murdered in an stabbing attack in Chino Hills.
+Ray Allen previously had a disagreement with the family over a horse he had purchased from them.
 Kevin Cooper was convicted of the murders, but a girlfriend of Eugene "Lee" Furrow, convicted of murder in the Kitts case and on parole at the time of the attacks, claimed Furrow had been the killer.
 Furrow denied involvement and provided a DNA sample.
-In 2018, outgoing California Governor Brown ordered new DNA testing in the Cooper case.
-The independent investigation argued that results from the testing concluded that no DNA evidence points to any person other than Kevin Cooper, though President of the ABA Mary Smith expressed skepticism of the investigation, arguing that their failure to review undisclosed documents made it impossible to have confidence in the verdict.
+In 2018, outgoing California Governor Jerry Brown ordered new DNA testing in the Cooper case.
+The independent investigation argued that results from the testing concluded that no DNA evidence points to any person other than Kevin Cooper, though in 2023, President of the American Bar Association Mary Smith expressed skepticism of the investigation, arguing that their failure to review undisclosed documents made it impossible to have confidence in the verdict.